honeypieio/shrubcoop.org/content/become-a-trustee-of-shrub-coop-1.md

 Trustees have a wide-ranging remit with some people leading on particular aspects, some playing a more general role.
 We are looking for people with experience and skills in the specific areas listed above, but we also welcome applications from people who want to develop their experience or who have a more general interest in SHRUB.
 We particularly encourage applications from under-represented groups, including but not limited to: people of colour, trans people, non-binary people and women.

-Trustees are responsible for overseeing development of the strategic framework within which day-to-day tasks are carried out by staffers and volunteers, and they help guide our long-term planning.
+Trustees are responsible for overseeing development of the strategic framework within which day-to-day tasks are carried out by staff and volunteers, and they help guide our long-term planning.

 **What is the time commitment?**